AACE Practice Test Hub

 Planning & Scheduling Professional (PSP)Professional5 hours; 119 multiple-choice/scenario questions; 1 memo taskClosed bookPlanning logic, schedule updates, critical path, float, and recovery choices

-AACE certification route map
+AACE certification path map

 flowchart TD